godfreyndlovu/Incident-Handler-Journal/README.md

 This incident highlights the critical need for proactive cybersecurity measures, including employee training, robust email security, and comprehensive incident response planning.
 The company should invest in preventive strategies to mitigate the risk of future attacks and ensure business continuity in the event of similar incidents.
 Paying the ransom is not recommended due to the uncertainties and potential negative consequences.
 Instead, the company should focus on improving its cybersecurity posture and recovery capabilities.

-This expanded incident handler's journal provides a comprehensive overview of the incident, including detailed actions taken, impact assessment, and preventive measures for the future.

- ## Conclusion